 You may vote "FOR," "AGAINST" or "ABSTAIN" on the proposal to amend our Certificate of Incorporation, as amended, to increase the number of shares of our common stock authorized for issuance from 250,000,000 to 350,000,000.
-The affirmative vote of a majority of the shares of our common stock outstanding and entitled to vote at the annual meeting is required to approve the amendment to our Certificate of Incorporation, as amended, to increase the number of authorized shares of common stock from 250,000,000 to 350,000,000 to 350,000,000 to authorized shares of common stock from 250,000,000 to 350,000,000 to authorized shares of common stock from 250,000,000 to as a mended, to increase the number of authorized shares of common stock from 250,000,000 to as a mended, to increase the same effect as an "against" vote.
+The affirmative vote of a majority of the shares of our common stock outstanding and entitled to vote at the annual meeting is required to approve the amendment to our Certificate of Incorporation, as amended, to increase the number of authorized shares of common stock from 250,000,000 to 350,000,000.
+Abstentions will have the same effect as an "against" vote.
 If a broker does not have the authority to vote customers' non-voted shares held by the firm in street name, such broker non-votes will have the same effect as an "against" vote.